MostAwesomeDude/construct/docs/compilation.rst

 Building two identical dictionaries is slower than building just one.
 Struct maintains two dictionaries (called obj and context) which differ only by _ key, but compiled Struct maintains only one dictionary and removes the _ key before returning it.

 This expressions (not lambdas) are usually expensive to compute but something like "this.field" in a compiled code is merely one object field lookup.
-Same applies to `len_ obj_ list_` expressions since they share the implementation with `this` class.
+Same applies to `len_ obj_ list_` expressions since they share the implementation with `this` expression.

 Container is an implementation of so called AttrDict.
 It captures access to its attributes (field in this.field) and treats it as dictionary key access (this.field becomes this["field"]).
 However, due to internal CPython drawbacks, capturing attribute access involves some red tape, unlike accessing keys, which is done directly.
 Therefore compiled Struct emits lines that assign to Container keys, not attributes (outdated example).